QuizMe.Add to Chrome →

 Med students proved this works.
 The deck was the problem.

 QuizMe skips the deck.
-Highlight the UpToDate entry, the qbank explanation, tonight's Wikipedia tangent — the cards make themselves, and SM-2 schedules them.
+Highlight anything, whether it's the UpToDate entry, the qbank explanation, or tonight's Wikipedia tangent, and a card generates itself.
+Our memory algorithm schedules the review.

 Forgetting curve vs. spaced reviews